 Read more about the project “App for MedCards” here.

-OUH has spent 4.5 million kr. on the project and expects to receive a matching amount from external funds during the lifetime of the project.
+OUH has spent DKK 4.5 million on the project and expects to receive a similar amount from external funding during the project’s lifetime.
 OUH intends to use the money for subsidiary projects.